surfliner/surfliner-mirror/tidewater/README.md

 See [the Tidewater chapter of the Surfliner manual][tidewater-manual].

-Tidewater Consumer script consumes Comet data.
+### Tidewater Consumer script

+Tidewater Consumer script consumes Comet data like OaiSet, OaiItem, and OaiEntry to the consumer.
+The script listens on a RabbitmMQ topic and routing key for messages from Comet.
+It uses the payload resourceUrl to get the data.
+ResourceUrl is expected to be a URL to superskunk API for accessing the data itself.
 It is intended to be independent from the Rails application.
 It could be extracted into it's own project if needed.

-See [Tidewater Consumer Script][helm-chart-tidewater] for more information regarding configuration and how it is deployed.
+See [Tidewater Consumer script][helm-chart-tidewater] for more information regarding configuration and how it is deployed.

 [contributing]: ../CONTRIBUTING.md
 [principles]: https://ucnet.universityofcalifornia.edu/working-at-uc/our-values/principles-of-community.html